larslorch/dibs/README.md

 data, model = make_nonlinear_gaussian_model(key=subk, n_vars=20)

 # sample 10 DAG and parameter particles from the joint posterior
-dibs = JointDiBS(x=data.x, inference_model=model)
+dibs = JointDiBS(x=data.x, interv_mask=None, inference_model=model)
 key, subk = random.split(key)
 gs, thetas = dibs.sample(key=subk, n_particles=10, steps=1000)
 ```
-In the above, the keyword argument `x` for `JointDiBS` is a matrix of shape `[N, d]` and could
+The argument `x` for `JointDiBS` is a matrix of shape `[N, d]` and could
-be any real-world data set.
+be any real-world data set. `interv_mask` is a binary mask of the same shape that indicates
+whether or not a variable was intervened upon in a given sample (`interv_mask=None` indicates observational data and is
+equivalent to `interv_mask=jax.numpy.zeros_like(x)`).

 ## Example Notebooks

-For a working example of the above,  we recommend opening our example notebook in Google Colab, which runs **directly from your browser**.
+Try out a working example notebook in Google Colab, which runs **directly from your browser**.
-Whenever a GPU backend is available to JAX, the implementation will automatically leverage it to accelerate its computations.
+Whenever a GPU backend is available to JAX, `dibs` will automatically leverage it to accelerate its computations,
-Thus, selecting the GPU runtime available in Google Colab will make inference significantly faster.
+so you can select the free GPU runtime available in Google Colab for speed-up.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/larslorch/dibs/blob/master/examples/dibs_joint_colab.ipynb)